RxLaboratory/Ramses/src-docs/docs/files/tree.md

 ## The Project Folder

-These are the content of the Project folder:
+These are the contents of the Project folder:

 ```sh
 - PROJECTID # Root